WHITE-HAT999/testtttt/README.md

 	},
 	{
 		name = 'Performance',
-		description = 'Tweak and test your performance settings for Roblox in Sirius.', color = Color3.new(1, 0.376471, 0.168627),
+		description = 'Tweak and test your performance settings for Roblox in Contro.', color = Color3.new(0.168627, 0.376471, 1.0),
 		minimumLicense = 'Free',
 		categorySettings = {
 			{